SoftUni/js-apps/README.md

-# js-web
+# JS Web

-JS Web trainings @ SoftUni
+GitHub repo for the JS Web trainings @ SoftUni